mebusy/notes/dev_notes/linux_bash_rcprofile.md

 - For bash, put stuff in ~/.bashrc, and make ~/.bash_profile source it.
 - For zsh, put stuff in ~/.zshrc, which is always executed.
+- For stuff like https proxy, put it in `/etc/bashrc` so as to `sudo` can access those setting as well.